Vega Schools

 Vega Schools are a chain of co-educational, private K-12 schools in Gurgaon, Haryana state, India.
 The medium of instruction is in English and the CBSE & CCE (Continuous and Comprehensive Evaluation) core curriculum.
-Vega is the only North Indian member school of the Global Schools Alliance - an alliance of the 15 most progressive schools around the world, also with ties to candidates of Harvard Graduate School of Education to set up a research program to explore the various aspects.
+Vega is the only North Indian member school of the Global Schools Alliance - an alliance of 15 schools around the world, also with ties to candidates of Harvard Graduate School of Education to set up a research program to explore the various aspects.

 History

 Vega Schools were established in 2016 by Co Founders Dr. Steven Edwards and Sandeep Hooda.
-The leadership board comprises leading Indian and Global education experts such as David Price, OBE, Andrew Raymer, Padmashri Awardee Gowri Ishwaran and school design expert Lene Jensby Lange.
-Respected corporate professionals Rajan Hooda (JP Morgan, McKinsey and Citigroup) and Sunil Radhakrishna (DCM Shriram Group) are also members of the leadership board.
+The leadership board comprises David Price, OBE, Andrew Raymer, Padmashri Awardee Gowri Ishwaran and school design expert Lene Jensby Lange.
+Corporate professionals Rajan Hooda (JP Morgan, McKinsey and Citigroup) and Sunil Radhakrishna (DCM Shriram Group) are also members of the leadership board.